Eliav2/how-react-hooks-work/How React hooks works.md

 <details>

-Let's combine the last 3 examples into common parent.
+Let's combine the last 3 examples into the common parent.

 ```jsx
 import UpdateCycle from "./UpdateCycle";